2023 Team Activity

 Note:

-Teams will be required to complete a metal fabrication project and troubleshooting.
+Teams will be required to complete a concrete project.

 Teams will be given specific directions via a flash drive.
-This document will provide a blueprint of metal project and outline of the written component.
+This document will provide a blueprint of the concrete project and outline of the written component.

 Team members will work cooperatively to complete all parts of the team activity.